M4RKL4B0Y/MP3_Project_PRO-LANCE/backend/README.md

 - User Authentication: Secure login and registration for clients, freelancers, and admins.
 - Project Management: Create, view, update, and delete projects.
+- Role-based Access: Different functionalities for clients, freelancers, and admins.

+## Note:

+-The frontend build was not completed.
+-The backend was completed and can be tested in Postman successfully, test steps are listed below.
+-Future features:

 - Comments and Worknotes: Add comments and work notes to projects and tasks.
 - Invoicing: Generate and manage invoices for projects and tasks.
 - Profile Management: Create and manage freelancer profiles, including skills, experience, and trade offerings.
-- Role-based Access: Different functionalities for clients, freelancers, and admins.

 ## Prerequisites